uclaacm/studio-creative-tutorials/ShaderGraph/README.md

   <img src="./Four%20Puzzle.png" alt="Image that has been duplicated in each corner." width=100/>
  </summary>
  <img src="./Four%20Puzzle%20Solution.png" alt="Shader Graph for duplicating an image in each corner."/>
  Here, we multiply the entire UV by 2, so the UV now goes from 0 to 2 both horizontally and vertically.
-Then, we take the fractional part of that with the frac node, resulting in going from 0 to 1 and then 0 to 1 again.
+Then, we take the fractional part of that with the fraction node, resulting in going from 0 to 1 and then 0 to 1 again.
 This leaves us with 4 copies of the UV, one in each corner.
 There's actually a Tiling and Offset node, which we will cover next, that does this as well.
 </details>

 #### Scrolling Textures